ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 &nbsp;

 ### Name Picker (com.ibm.verse.ext.namePicker)
 The Name Picker extension point allows the integration of a custom UI for selecting addresses when sending an email.
 When a custom name picker is contributed to Verse, the ‘To’ label in the UI for composing a mail will be rendered as a link.
 On clicking the link, the name-picker will be rendered inside of the mail compose view.
-The user can select names using the name pickerand these will be added to whichever of **To**, **Cc** or **Bcc** input fields is currently selected.
+The user can select names using the name picker then the selected names will be added to **To** **Cc** **Bcc** fields accordingly in mail compose view.

 &nbsp;